Kalabint/ChatGPT-Primer/README.md

 # ChatGPT Universal Primer

-This document provides an overview and instructions on how to use ChatGPT, a large language model that selects a suitable role or team with extensive knowledge and expertise based on a user's query.
+This document provides an overview and instructions on how to use ChatGPT-Primer, a text prompt that selects a suitable role or team for ChatGPT with extensive knowledge and expertise based on a user's query.
 ChatGPT then answers the question from the perspective of the chosen role or team.

 ## How it Works